 Robbery offenses fall within the greater umbrella term of theft crimes within Arizona.
 However, robbery offenses include several different punishment ranges depending on all circumstances of the offense.
-Robbery can involve the use of a deadly weapon, or charges may be brought for something as simple as a mistaken taking.
-If you have been charged with robbery in Arizona, contact Phoenix robbery lawyer as soon as possible who will work hard to ensure you are not unfairly punished.
+Robbery can involve the use of a deadly weapon, or charges may be brought for something as simple as a mistake.
+If you have been charged with robbery in Arizona, contact a Phoenix criminal defense attorney as soon as possible who will work hard to ensure you are not unfairly punished.

 Robbery is defined by Arizona laws as occurring when a defendant threatens or uses force against a person with the intent to coerce the victim to surrender property from the victim’s body or immediate presence.
 Arizona law classifies robbery as a Class 4 felony.